WaldenRUC/WaldenRUC.github.io/_publications/2022-10-21-paper-title-MCP.md

 We pre-train the utterance encoder and the history encoder towards the contrastive objectives and use these pre-trained encoders for generating user profiles while personalized response generation.
 Experimental results on two real-world datasets show a significant improvement in our proposed model MCP compared with the existing methods.

+## Meta-review
+This paper uses contrastive objectives to pre-train multiple models to encode user profile of chatbot dialogue and use the profile to generate personalized responses.
+All reviewers agree that the idea is interesting and the paper is well written.
+The novelty of applying contrastive training to chatbot and the lack of experimental comparisons to systems with pre-trained models are two major concerns.
+The authors gave detailed explanation to the reviewers' concerns.
+I believe that using contrastive training in the specific area of chatbot personalization has sufficient novelty although the idea is not new.
+And the comparison to systems with pre-trained models is indeed important since most real world chatbot systems will involve PLM.

 [Download paper here](https://arxiv.org/pdf/2210.08753.pdf)